ia-mm-ai/CAN-OFF-01/CANON.md

    IAM.MAI is mandatory for final transitions.

 4. **No execution without audit.**
-   All external action requires UPAD → ISPAD.
+   External action requires UPAD → ISPAD.

 5. **No history without finality.**
-   Only IAM.MAI-legitimized facts may enter SPIRAL.
+   Only IAM.MAI-legitimized outcomes may enter SPIRAL.

 6. **No drift across time.**
    PROPORTION envelopes all motion.